iceman73/blog/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Chris' Thoughts and Likes

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+A simple blog on items I am interested in and helper pages on common things people search for.